OokTech/TW5-MathyThing/README.md

 Currently this plugin contains:

+*The action-storecount widget
+*The storecount widget
+*The sumfield widget
+*The sumfield2 widget
+*The prodfield widget
+*The prodfield2 widget
+*The increment widget

 ---

 ''The action-storecount widget'' - an action widget with similar functionality to the count widget.
 It takes a filter and will count the number of matching tiddlers and, on a button press or other initiating event, store the output in the designated field.
 It was created by combining the action-setfield and count widgets.